Dominic-Kua/dominic-Kua.github.io/working-from-home.md

 last day commuting, my train to work was cancelled.
 It did not make me regret my choices.

 ### Reason three: A new challenge.
 My old job was never easy.
-I was continually learning, growing, fighting against some of the most intractable and leading edges testing problems I've ever heard of.
+I was continually learning, growing, fighting against some of the most intractable and leading edge testing problems I've ever heard of.
 I mean there was basically never a situation where I could take a solution off the shelf and apply it, I always needed to invent the framework, develop a solution, create a new way to do things.
 It was an exciting problem space.
 But it was only one problem space.
 So while it was always novel within the space, I felt it was time to move outside that space.
 The new role is in a completely different sector and already I'm finding new ways to apply old solutions to problems in a way that's really got my attention again.